-Protecting our community from the transmission of disease by food.
-The department provides state licensing, inspection and education to food service operations and retail food establishments in Richland County.
-The Board of Health, with the help of the Food Service division, enforces food safety rules and laws, which are set forth by the Ohio Revised Code and the Ohio Administrative code.
+Protecting our community from the transmission of disease from food.
+The department provides county/local licensing, inspection and education to food service operations and retail food establishments in Richland County.
+The Board of Health, with the help of the Food Safety Program, enforces food safety rules and laws which are set forth by the Ohio Revised Code and Ohio Administrative Code.

 Licensing and Inspections

-The Food Service division at Richland Public Health licenses and routinely inspects food service operations, temporary and mobile food services, vending locations and food establishments to ensure public safety.
-When a health code violation is discovered, the problem is thoroughly explained and corrective measures are taken.
-Thanks to an ongoing working relationship between the Health Department’s Registered Sanitarians and the food service operators in Richland County, our community is protected against foodborne illnesses resulting from improper food preparation, handling, and storage as defined by the health code.
+The food safety program at Richland Public Health licenses and routinely inspects food service operations, temporary and mobile food services, vending locations and retail food establishments to ensure public safety.
+When a health code violation is observed, education regarding the issue is provided to the operator and corrective measures are provided.
+Thanks to an ongoing working relationship between Richland Public Health’s Registered Sanitarians and the food service operators in Richland County, our community is protected against foodborne illnesses resulting from improper food preparation, handling, and storage as defined by the health code.

 Food Service Documents